Nano, Perform, Ultra, Multi Chimera Processors

 Programming Simplicity

 Quadric’s Chimera GPNPU architecture dramatically simplifies software development since matrix, vector, and control code can all be handled in a single code stream.
-ML graph code from the common training toolsets (Tensorflow, Pytorch, ONNX formats) is compiled by the Quadric SDK and can be merged with signal processing code written in C++, all compiled into a single code stream running on a single processor core.
+Graph code from the common training toolsets (Tensorflow, Pytorch, ONNX formats) is compiled by the Quadric SDK and can be merged with signal processing code written in C++, all compiled into a single code stream running on a single processor core.

 Quadric’s SDK meets the demands of both hardware and software developers, who no longer need to master multiple toolsets from multiple vendors.
 The entire subsystem can be debugged in a single debug console.
 This can dramatically reduce code development time and ease performance optimization.